 The Working Group also considered at length a further challenge that may be faced by IGOs – the risk that agreeing to submit to the Mutual Jurisdiction clause of the UDRP and URS by filing a complaint will strip an IGO of any jurisdictional immunity it may enjoy in a particular national court.
 ICANN staff, assisted by several Working Group members, conducted research on the scope of IGO jurisdictional immunity in selected jurisdictions and under applicable international treaties.
 The Working Group also initially consulted Mr. Hans Corell, an international law expert, in relation to several preliminary questions on the matter.
 As this initial consultation did not provide the Working Group with substantive conclusions, the Working Group requested that ICANN engage an external legal expert to provide it with a more detailed analysis.
 Following consideration of several candidates nominated by Working Group members in the legal community, the Working Group agreed that Professor Edward Swaine of George Washington University, USA, should be engaged as the external legal expert.

 The Working Group developed several detailed questions for Professor Swaine to respond to, focusing on a determination of the scope of international law concerning the jurisdictional immunity of IGOs (as distinct from the sovereign immunity of States).
-The Working Group believed that, in order for it to properly evaluate the need to either amend the UDRP or URS, or develop a new mechanism, to address the question of immunity, it needed to more fully understand whether there is a single universal rule in international law (whether through treaty or customary law) on the topic and its scope.
+In order for the Working Group to properly evaluate the need to either amend the UDRP or URS, or develop a new mechanism, to address the question of immunity, it needed to more fully understand international law (whether through treaty or customary law) on the topic and its scope.

 Professor Swaine delivered a preliminary synopsis to the Working Group at the end of January 2016.
 Following review of this document and Working Group discussion, including at the ICANN meeting in Marrakech in March 2016, Professor Swaine updated his report and provided a Final Memo to the Working Group in June 2016.
 Subsequently, representatives from various IGOs sent a letter to the GNSO Council commenting on Professor Swaine’s memo in October 2016.